Select Page

 couple-walking1.
 Start With “Normal”

 Ask the doctor what is “normal” for your loved one.
 For example, some people “run hot” and their normal body temperature is above 98.6º.
 Some people are taking high blood pressure medication when they are diagnosed with Alzheimer's.
-There are standards vital signs ranges, but your loved one’s normal might be above or below that.
+There are standard vital signs ranges, but your loved one’s normal might be above or below that.
 When you know what “normal” is for your loved one, it's easy to see if they are high or low on a reading.
-Taking vital signs every day at home helps identify abnormal readings quickly.
+Daily home monitoring of vital signs allows for quick identification of any unusual readings.
 If your loved one's vital signs aren't normal for them, contact the doctor.

 calendar-clock-checklist2.
 Make A Routine

-Routines help people with Alzheimer’s feel comforted and calm.
+Regular routines instill a feeling of reassurance and peace in those living with Alzheimer’s.
 Routines reduce stress and provide a sense of familiarity, because they reduce aggression, restlessness and agitation.
 Create a routine for taking vitals each morning.
 Take them at the same time each day.
 Take them in the same place — for example, at the kitchen table, or in the living room.

-At first, starting routines in the early stage Alzheimer's, might seem like overkill.
-But, routines established in the early stages can quickly become familiar and automatic.
+At first, starting routines in early stage Alzheimer's might seem like overkill.
+But routines established in the early stages can quickly become familiar and automatic.
 Waiting to begin new routines can be frightening to someone with Alzheimer's in the later stages of the disease.
 This can increase the chances of your loved one resisting change, and make taking vitals a struggle.

 monitor vital signs3.
 Track The Essentials

-Changes in vital signs can be caused by the early signs of infection or illness; sometimes they can be a side effect from Alzheimer’s medications.
+Changes in vital signs may indicate early infections or illnesses, or they could be side effects of Alzheimer's medications.
 Mimic the beginning of every doctor’s visit by tracking temperature, heart rate, blood pressure, breathing rate, and body weight.
 Ask your doctor what to do if any of your loved one’s vital signs are out of the “normal” range for them.

 4. Notice Patterns

-Are vital sign changes connected to changes in medications, transitioning between Alzheimer’s stages, or milestone health events (e.g., a new medicine, a surgery, or a temporary stay in a rehabilitation hospital)?
+Are changes in vital signs linked to medication changes, stages of Alzheimer’s, or significant health events like starting a new medication, surgery, or a rehab stay?
 Share any changes with your loved one's doctor between and during visits.

 Learn More